New & Used Hyundai Tucson: In Depth

 2015 Hyundai Tucson Fuel Cell at Hyundai headquarters, Fountain Valley, CAEnlarge Photo

 GET A FREE PRICE QUOTE

-The Hyundai Tucson is a crossover that provides practicality, decent ground clearance, a stylish design, and optional all-wheel drive.
-It competes with the Ford Escape and Kia Sportage.
+The Hyundai Tucson is a crossover that has practicality, decent ground clearance, a stylish design, and optional all-wheel drive.
+It competes with the Ford Escape and the Kia Sportage.